Botnar Buildings and Facilities Manager

 Upon arrival in the UK and Oxfordshire in 1994, I began what has become a long association with the University, starting work with the Physical and Theoretical Chemistry Laboratory as part of a lab services team in November 1994.
 Following that, I joined the School of Geography, initially as a workshop and field work technician, helping to run the buildings, electrical testing, and maintaining field equipment, and assisted with the running of field trips.
 I completed an undergraduate diploma in computing with the University and formally became part of the Geography IT team.

 I resigned in 2007 and spent a year mostly in Australia visiting family.
 Upon return to the UK, I secured a position with the Wellcome Trust Centre for Human Genetics on the Old Road Campus as their senior building technician.
 I was seconded to NDORMS at the Botnar in January 2013 and was offered the position of Technical Services Manager in March of that year.
-Along with our excellent team of Haidar, Alan, Nick, Daniyar and Jack, we are responsible for Botnar facilities such as goods-in, liquid nitrogen, security systems, furniture, laboratory equipment servicing, autoclaves, glass washing, cold rooms, meeting rooms, cryogenic storage, -80 freezers, electrical testing and compressed gases.
+Along with our excellent team of Haidar, Alan, Nick, Bruce, Romain and Trevor, we are responsible for Botnar facilities such as goods-in, liquid nitrogen, security systems, furniture, laboratory equipment servicing, autoclaves, glass washing, cold rooms, meeting rooms, cryogenic storage, -80 freezers, electrical testing and compressed gases.
 I am your first point of call in relation to maintenance of the building and structural changes to the rooms and laboratories.
 I am your Fire Officer and your Security Liaison Officer, working in conjunction with Oxford University Security Services, and apparently, I am also your Deputy Health and Safety Officer.
 I am a member of the Design and Stakeholder teams for the Botnar Phase Three build.